-The estimated FY 2025-26 JJRBG funding allocation for the County of Los Angeles is \$55,000,000.
-The Plan proposes to utilize the grant funds to address various needs, including the mental health, sex offender treatment, or related behavioral or trauma-based needs of the target population; support programs or services that promote healthy adolescent development; family engagement in programs: reentry, including planning and linkages to support employment, housing, continuing education, and evidence-based, promising, trauma-informed and culturally responsive services.
-In addition, the Subcommittee will meet further to discuss proposed funding allocations for FY 2025-26.
+The estimated FY 2024-25 JJRBG funding allocation for the County of Los Angeles is \$53,593,691.
+The Plan proposes to utilize the grant funds to address various needs, including the mental health, sex offender treatment, or related behavioral or traumabased needs of the target population; support programs or services that promote healthy adolescent development; family engagement in programs: reentry, including planning and linkages to support employment, housing, continuing education, and evidence-based, promising, trauma-informed and culturally responsive services.